+i) Interview (in person when possible or via videoconference) with admissions committee.

+ii) Proctored video-taped responses to questions from the admissions committee.

+Applicants from science areas other than electrical or computer engineering will be expected to complete sufficient background material at the undergraduate level prior to unconditional acceptance into the graduate program.

+OR

+454 College of Engineering and Computing

-- i) Interview (in person when possible or via videoconference) with admissions committee. - ii) Proctored video-taped responses to questions from the admissions committee. - Applicants from science areas other than electrical or computer engineering will be expected to complete sufficient background material at the undergraduate level prior to unconditional acceptance into the graduate program. - Applicants from science areas other than electrical or computer engineering will be expected to complete sufficient background material at the undergraduate level prior to unconditional acceptance into the graduate program.
+Applicants from science areas other than electrical or computer engineering will be expected to complete sufficient background material at the undergraduate level prior to unconditional acceptance into the graduate program.